Home

 Of all European tree lovers, the Dutch are the most enthusiastic, judging by the number of tree websites in relation to the population.
 Indeed ever since the great age of exploration, the Dutch have been returning home with exotic botanical specimens.
 A giant redwood from California grows in the botanical garden Arboretum Poort – Bulten in Losser, the Netherlands (right).
 The enormous native trees which were discovered in California in 1852 quickly became a cult tree in Europe.
 A Belgian website documents this remarkable phenomenon in the Benlelux: Mammoetboom.
 In Belgium there are 1043 specimens growing in 418 locations (in the Flemish province of Brabant 184 trees grow in 62 locations); in the Netherlands there are a total of 639 specimens growing in 336 locations; and in Luxemburg there are a total of 32 specimens growing in 7 locations.

-Redwood, Maastricht, Nl.
+Redwood, Maastricht, Netherlands

 Photo: Margriet Janssen

-Aboretum Poort-Bulten, Nl.
+Aboretum Poort-Bulten, Netherlands

 Photo: Jolanda